Canon 20D vs 2000D

 Studio photographers will appreciate that the Canon 20D (unlike the 2000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 20D and the Canon 2000D?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 20D: